RosaleeKnight/study-notes/cybersecurity-terminology.md

 Spoofing: When a hacker changes the IP address of an email so that it seems to come from a trusted source.

 Spyware: A type of software that installs itself on a device and secretly monitors a victim's online activity.

+SSL (Secure Socket Layer): The standard security technology for establishing an encrypted link between a web server and a browser.

 Tailgating: Someone who lacks the proper authentication following an employee into a restricted area.